mysteryx93/MediaPlayerUI.NET/README.md

 #### EffectsSampleRateConversion

 Gets or sets the sample rate conversion quality...
 0 = linear interpolation, 1 = 8 point sinc interpolation, 2 = 16 point sinc interpolation, 3 = 32 point sinc interpolation, 4 = 64 point sinc interpolation.
-Default = 2, set to 4 for best quality.
+Default = 4, set lower for better performance.

 #### EffectsFloat

 Gets or sets whether to process effects in 32-bit.
 True for 32-bit, False for 16-bit.
 Default = False, set to True for best quality.

+#### EffectsRoundPitch

+Gets or sets whether to round the pitch to the nearest fraction when pitch-shifting for improved quality.

+#### PitchError (read-only)

+Gets the pitch rounding error when EffectsRoundPitch is true.

+#### EffectsSkipTempo

+Gets or sets whether to skip tempo adjustment for maximum audio quality.

 #### Pitch